yudataguy/RawRAG/readme.md

 - [ ] Add additional advanced memory techniques
 - [ ] Implement more agentic approaches to RAG
-- [ ] More advanced document pro-processing techniques, such as chapter summary etc.
+- [ ] More advanced document pro-processing techniques
 - [ ] GraphRAG implementation
 - [ ] If you have any suggestions, please open an issue or submit a pull request.